TerryMooreII/jquery-i18n/README.md

 _Default: '`<missing>`'_

 ```
-This is the text that will appear if the value is not found in the translation file.
+This text will appear if the value is not found in the translation file.
 ```
 **missingPlaceholder:** _Default: ''_
 ```
-The default value to be shown in a placeholder if the value is not found
+This value will shown in a placeholder if the translated value is not found
 ```

 **path:** _Default: i18n_
 ```
-This is the folder that contains the translations files
+The folder that contains the translations files
 ```

 **baseFileName:** _Default: strings_